 FAQs

 What is the difference between cobbler and pie?
-The main difference is in the topping.
-A pie typically has a pastry crust that encases the filling, while a cobbler features a biscuit-like or cake-like topping that lies on top of the fruit.
-Cobblers tend to have a more rustic, freeform appearance.
+A pie has a crust that covers or lines the filling, while a cobbler has a biscuit-like or cake-like topping on top of the fruit.
+Cobblers tend to look more rustic.

 How do I make my strawberry cobbler thicker?
-To achieve a thicker filling, you can add a tablespoon or two of cornstarch or flour while preparing the strawberries; this helps absorb excess juices during baking.
+Add a tablespoon or two of cornstarch or flour when you mix the strawberries to help soak up extra juice while baking.

 Can I add other fruits to strawberry cobbler?
 Absolutely!
-Mixing in complementary fruits such as blueberries, raspberries, or peaches can enhance both the flavor and visual appeal of your cobbler, making it a fruity medley you can enjoy.
+Mixing in blueberries, raspberries, or peaches gives you a colorful berry medley.

 Conclusion